How to accessorize your hair

 Headbands for the Win

 The quickest way to add an accessory to your hairstyle-whether you wear your hair up or down, curly or straight, long or short?
 Headbands.
 These schoolyard go-tos have officially made their comeback, showing up on A-listers and runways alike.
 Not sure how to style this accessory to make it look grown up and not grammar school? make a stop by my studio and I will show you how.

 A simple pulled back bun is a must on especially humid days when you have to get your hair off your neck and shoulders.
 Whether you wear your bun tight and polished or a little messy, adding a metallic barrette just under the bun adds an unexpected element to the look, taking it from simple to sophisticated in a snap...literally.
 Don't forget a little hairspray goes a long way with a bun on a hot, humid day!

 A Little Texture

 Not all accessories need be bought, case in point: braids.
-Braids are an easy way to add instant texture to your style, and braided parts are one of our favorite ways to tame an unruly mane on a day when the humidity is high and our frizz is large and in charge.
+Braids are an easy way to add instant texture to your style, and braided parts are one of our favorite ways to tame an unruly mane on a day when the humidity is high and your frizz is large and in charge.
 You can braid your hair back wherever you'd typically part your hair and then tie it back into a ponytail or bun or allow it to flow effortless in its natural texture.
-Use a little dry shampoo to give your hair a little grip, this will help the braid hold from morning to night.
+Use a little styling dust to give your hair a little grip, this will help the braid hold from morning to night.